 Polish Your Cabinets

 The cabinet doors may not get dusty, but they can definitely get a little dirty.
-For instance, think about all of the times you have a little olive oil on your fingers and reached for the cabinet pull.
+For instance, think about all of the times you have a little olive oil on your fingers and reach for the cabinet pull.
 Just spray a simple cleaning solution on the door and knob and wipe down with a cloth or paper towel.

 Sharpen Your Knives